Gastric Bypass Surgery in Tijuana, Mexico

 - Need a BMI of more than 30 or with comorbidities.

-Not all of the requirements listed are set in stone.
-Our surgeons review each patient on their own to see if they could practical benefit from weight loss surgery.
-Learn more by contacting our staff now.
+MBC surgeons review each patient on their own to see if they could benefit from this weight loss surgery procedure.

-Mexico Bariatric Center has done a survey of a limited number of patients undergoing gastric bypass surgery in Mexico.
-Our findings at Mexico Bariatric Center is shown in the retrospective chart review below:
+Mexico Bariatric Center has done a survey of a number of patients undergoing gastric bypass surgery in Mexico.
+Our findings at our Bariatric Center is shown in the retrospective chart review below:

 - 3 months post-op: 35% excess weight loss*